 Challenging the Status Quo

-When it comes to your website it is natural to be self-focused on what message you want to get across from your point of view.
-The above questions are to get you to think “outside” the box of just creating a website from that one point of view — yours — and that doesn't connect with site visitors.
+When it comes to your website, it is natural to be self-focused on what message you want to get across from your point of view.
+But, unfortunately, the above questions get you to think “outside” the box of just creating a website from that one point of view — yours –, and that doesn't connect with site visitors.